 The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

+And it includes stinking.
 Not the stink of shame — the stink of compost.
 The most fragrant roses grow out of the stinkiest compost.
 We don’t hide the weeds; we turn them face-up so Grace has something to work with.
-We make a message of our mess.

 The quiet revival is beautiful and we honor that.
 But Paul boasted of his weaknesses and called himself a fool for Christ — µωρὸς διὰ Χριστόν.
 Francis called his brothers God’s jesters and preached to the birds.
 Luther chased the devil off with a fart.
 The Russians made a whole calling of it — юродивые, the holy fools.